RedPointGlobal/redpoint-rpi/docs/migration.md

 ### StorageClass for CSI-backed storage

-**Before:** Customers needing a dedicated StorageClass (e.g., EFS CSI on AWS for shared file access) had to create a custom template.
+**Before:** Creating a dedicated StorageClass (e.g., EFS CSI on AWS for shared file access) required a custom template outside the chart.

 **Now:** The `storage.storageClass` section creates a StorageClass directly from values: